 Once you’ve decided on the traders you want to copy on eToro you have to select how much to invest and risk.
-You can invest up to 40% of your realized equity in a single trader with a minimum of $100 (i.e. you cannot risk everything in 1 trader).
+You can invest up to 40% of your realized equity in a single trader with a minimum of $200 (i.e. you cannot risk everything in 1 trader).
 You can also limit your risk by entering a “stop loss”, i.e. the maximum loss before you automatically stop copying this trader.
 While basic (i.e. you cannot specify to only copy a certain asset class per trader), the eToro money and risk management features are straightforward and easy to comprehend for novices.
-Your trades are also copied proportionally, meaning that if the trader risks $1,000 of their $10,000 account (1%) on a trade, only $1 will be risked in your account if you allocated $100.

 In addition, eToro allows you to try the trade copying with a free fully functioning demo account too (click here to try).
 This allows you to follow “Popular Investors” using virtual money to evaluate and review their performance in $ gain terms.
 This will give you a realistic view of what you can expect.

 Can a become a ‘copytrader’ on eToro and be profitable?